adamnejm/awesomeness/README.md

 	Included libraries will run when you tell them to run, no behind the scenes bullshit, you're always in control

 - **Stock configuration**
 	Comes with default configuration which is meant to imitate the stock AwesomeWM experience

+- **Simplified runtime configuration**
+	Forget clutter of default Awesome's `rc.lua` without losing any control

 - **Static configuration**
 	Just tweak a value in your `config.lua` and you're done!

 &nbsp;